With Treatment

 Services provided:

-American Addiction Treatment Center is an inpatient rehab center in Williamsburg, Virginia that is situated in the 23188 zip code.
+American Addiction Treatment Center is a residential rehabilitation facility in Williamsburg, Virginia that is situated in the 23188 zip code.
 American Addiction Treatment Center Accepts cash or self-payment.
-It includes outpatient methadone/buprenorphine or naltrexone treatment, outpatient treatment and regular outpatient treatment.
+It includes outpatient treatment, regular outpatient treatment and outpatient methadone/buprenorphine or naltrexone treatment.

 Address: 5583 Mooretown Road, Suite B, Williamsburg, VA 23188 in James City County